-For the Medical, Dental, and Vision Plans, your claims administrator will provide you with a HIPAA (Health Insurance Portability and Accountability Act of 1996) consent form that you must use to specify the extent to which your personal representative is authorized to act on your behalf.
+For the Dental Plan, your claims administrator will provide you with a HIPAA (Health Insurance Portability and Accountability Act of 1996) consent form that you must use to specify the extent to which your personal representative is authorized to act on your behalf.
 This form must be on file with your claims administrator prior to any action by your personal representative.

-If you would like to designate an authorized representative for claims related to eligibility to participate in a plan, please contact the accessHR Benefits Contact Center.
+If you would like to designate an authorized representative for claims related to eligibility to participate in a plan, please contact HR Answers.